Making of a Global World

 - There was shortage of labour in Americas and Australia.
 The demand for workforce resulted in large scale migration of people to these places.

 Answer: Rinderpest arrived in Africa in the late 1880s.
-It came with the horses which were imported from British Asia.
-Those horses came as reinforcements for Italian soldiers who were invading Eritrea in East Africa.
-Rinderpest spread in the African continent like the forest fire.
+During that period, Italian soldiers were invading Eritrea in East Africa.
+Cattles were imported from British Asia to feed those soldiers.
+Rinderpest came along with those cattle.
+Rinderpest spread in the African continent like the wildfire.
 It reached to western coast of Africa by 1892 and within five years after that, it reached to southernmost tip of the continent.
 Rinderpest wiped off 90% of the cattle population of Africa during this period.

 Loss of cattle meant loss of livelihood for the Africans.
 They had no choice but to work as labourers in plantations and mines.
 Thus, a cattle disease enabled the Europeans to colonise Africa.

 (c) The death of men of working-age in Europe because of the World War.

 Answer: The First World War wreaked large scale havoc around the world in many senses.
 About 9 million people died and 20 million people were injured in the wake of the war.

 Most of the people who were killed or maimed were people from working age.
 This resulted in a significant reduction in the number of able-bodied workforce in Europe.
 Due to fewer earning members in the families, the household incomes drastically reduced in Europe.

 (d) The Great Depression on the Indian economy.

 Answer: The Depression affected the Indian economy as well.
 Between 1928 and 1934, the imports and exports of India became nearly half.
 During this period, the wheat prices in India fell by 50%.